zeek/zeek/scripts/base/init-bare.zeek.rst

          (present if :doc:`/scripts/policy/protocols/conn/known-services.zeek` is loaded)

    A connection.
-This is Bro's basic connection type describing IP- and transport-layer information about the conversation.
-Note that Bro uses a liberal interpretation of "connection" and associates instances of this type also with UDP and ICMP flows.
+This is Zeek's basic connection type describing IP- and transport-layer information about the conversation.
+Note that Zeek uses a liberal interpretation of "connection" and associates instances of this type also with UDP and ICMP flows.